saintsantos/teddybear_talker/docs/serverdoc.md

 # Tabil PHP Server Design Documentation

-## This server is meant to run on a raspberry pi zero W running raspbian Jessie.
+## These steps are meant for the raspberry pi zero W running raspbian, but many of the packages are similar across different operating systems.
-### Wifi setup
-Insert steps to setting up the wifi here
+## Note: Server development for this project is best done on linux.
 ### PHP server setup:
-In order to run the server there are several things to do first in order to properly setup the server for your developent environment.
+This server requires several things to run properly.
+PHP7.0, PHP7.0-mysql, and [Slim Framework](https://www.slimframework.com/).
+Be sure to read the slim framework documentation because it will get you up and running quickly.
+We will be installing all of these tools in the next few steps.
 First, we have to add the debian stretch repository since at the time of writing this doc debian is the Jessie build, which does not have PHP7.0 in its package list.
 We first have to edit `/etc/apt/sources.list` and add the line
 ```